-Participation in Psychological Research (2 credits required/+3 extra credit possible) Developing an understanding of psychology as a science requires a working knowledge of how research psychologists study human behavior.
+6) Participation in Psychological Research (2 credits required/+3 extra credit possible) Developing an understanding of psychology as a science requires a working knowledge of how research psychologists study human behavior.
 One of the best ways to acquire this knowledge is to participate in psychological research.
 Students will be expected to earn at least 2 participation credits by participating in accredited psychology experiments at UBC.
 As an alternative to participating in studies, students can complete writing projects, in which you read and summarize a research article.
 See the HSP website for detailed information including due dates and submission procedures for the writing projects.
+Also see the "HSP Syllabus Supplement" on Canvas.
 To register and participate, visit https://psych.ubc.ca/hsp